ryedin/site/_management/api-keys.md

 Console Log In → Click Racks → Select a Rack → Click Settings → Click Roll API Key

 The Rack may be temporarily unavailable while the change takes effect.
+For more information, see [Keyrolls](/docs/keyroll).

 ### Logging into a Rack Directly